lemoncheesecake/lemoncheesecake/doc/fixtures.rst

 - a fixture can use other fixtures as arguments, in this case the scope level compatibility must be respected: for example, a ``test`` scoped fixture can use a ``session`` scoped fixture, but the opposite is not true

-Lemoncheesecake provides several special builtin fixtures:
+lemoncheesecake provides several special builtin fixtures:

 - ``cli_args`` (scope: ``pre_run``) is the object returned by ``parse_args`` of the
   `argparse <https://docs.python.org/2/library/argparse.html>`_ module and that contains the actual CLI arguments;